-I am a writer, editor, poet, eco witch (Reclaiming), mother and grandmother, creative ally for plant and winged beings.
+I am a writer, editor, poet, eco witch (Reclaiming), creative ally for plant and winged beings.

 I live in Ottawa Canada — on unceded and unsurrendered territory of the Algonquin, St Lawrence Iroquoian and Anishinabewaki, (ᐊᓂᔑᓈᐯᒃ) people as well as countless other living ones who tend this land including plants, animals, insects and the mycelial kingdom.

-My company Wordsmith Writing and Editing Services supports the work of non profit community groups and public health organizations to communicate about a variety of social and health issues such as mental health promotion and physical well being.
+My company Wordsmith Writing and Editing Services supports the work of non profit community groups and organizations to communicate about a variety of social and health issues such as climate change, mental health and physical well being.
 In addition to that work, I am also currently writing educational articles for the Canadian Space Agency.

 As I ease into my crone years, my writing is becoming more focused on crafting verses and stories (primarily for witches and pagans) that strive to echo the magical and mythic voices of the living land and her beings.

 Ambient at Beltaine ~ Psychiatric Survivors of Ottawa, Recovery Connections Newsletter, October 2021.

 Oatstraw Harvest Prayer ~ Canadian Organic Growers, Down to Earth Newsletter, October 2021

 Incantation for the Planthroposcene ~ For the Wild Podcast Newsletter, April 2021.